zuiko21/minimOS/architecture.md

 Please note that, unlike the *generic* Kernel, this *administrative Kernel* is **not** patchable.
 The firmware will keep a table in RAM for the kernel's vectors, sized as defined by `API_SIZE`.
-Please note that the final 0.6 release API expects kernels to *specify their **number of functions** upon calling `INSTALL`* (in bytes; 0 means a full 256-byte page is needed).
+Also, the final 0.6 release API expects kernels to *specify their **number of functions** upon calling `INSTALL`* (in bytes; 0 means a full 256-byte page is needed).
 This way, the firmware may check whether the kernel to be installed fits its own data structures and report an error code otherwise; the